m-hofmann-a9s/irmgard/Readme.md

 Assumptions:

-* RabbitMQ is available locally
+* RabbitMQ is available via local network
-* PostgreSQL is available locally
+* PostgreSQL is available via local network

 Assuming there is a PostgreSQL server running with a user `postgres` and an empty database `postgresl`: